 I love the combination of the salty, savory pork with the sweet, juicy pineapple chunks.
 I wish I had brought a few back with us from Hawaii.
 The pineapples there just melt in your mouth like butter.
 Alas, I did not plan ahead, so we made due with canned.

-We used the same dough recipe from our Fig & Prosciutto pizza.
+We used the same dough from our Fig & Prosciutto pizza.
 It’s really easy to make and is our favorite homemade pizza dough recipe.
-Since the recipe makes two pizza doughs, you could take this opportunity to make our Bacon & Eggs Breakfast Pizza.
+Since the recipe makes two pizza doughs, you can you can try out both versions of pizza!

-I hope you enjoy the Kalua Pork Pizza recipe.
+We hope you enjoy the recipe!
 You can always kick it up a notch with some Sriracha or red pepper flakes.

 This post contains affiliate links (when you buy we make a little money at no cost to you).
 See our disclosure for more information.Print